- Reference Number: HEY-1000/2018

 What are the risks of the termination of pregnancy failing?

 All methods of early termination of pregnancy carry a small risk of failure to end the pregnancy and therefore a need to have another procedure.
-This is uncommon, occurring in less than 1 in 100 women.
+This is uncommon, occurring in less than 1 in 100 women, this is higher in early discharge.

 How do I prepare for the medical termination?

 Please read the information leaflet.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
+You may share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this procedure.

 You should be offered extra support, including counselling if you want it, to help you make your decision.
 You should be offered information and support if you decide not to have a termination.
 Your healthcare team should ensure that you can get help if you have additional needs.